omnisend/wp-omnisend/README.md

 ## Plugin features

 * Website connection to Omnisend [features](https://www.omnisend.com/features/))
-* SDK Client to connect other plugins to Omnisend.
+* Client to connect other plugins to Omnisend.

-## SDK Client
+## Client

 The plugin provides an SDK client to easily integrate with Omnisend API.

 > [!IMPORTANT]
-> To use this SDK the user must install [wp-omnisend plugin](https://wordpress.org/plugins/wp-omnisend) and connect it to the omnisend.
+> To use in your plugin you must check if wp-omnisend plugin is installed.
+> Provided client will send data to Omnisend if it is connected.

 You can find function references in the [client folder](https://github.com/omnisend/wp-omnisend/tree/main/omnisend/includes/Public/Client/V1).